vitorSantanaDev/vitorSantanaDev/README.md

 ## Hey there 👋

-"Hello my name is Vitor Santana, I'm a software engineer, majoring in computer science.
-I am completely passionate about developing applications using javascript and its entire ecosystem of frameworks and libraries.
-I'm the type of person who doesn't settle, I don't like to stay in the comfort zone, I'm always looking to improve my programming skills, always looking to study what's new in the world of software development."
+":alien: Hello my name is Vitor Santana, I'm a software engineer, majoring in computer science. :technologist: I am completely passionate about developing applications using javascript and its entire ecosystem of frameworks and libraries. :monocle_face: I'm the type of person who doesn't settle, I don't like to stay in the comfort zone, I'm always looking to improve my programming skills, always looking to study what's new in the world of software development. :bulb: I always try to find ways to generate a positive impact on people's lives through technology. :sparkles:"

 :zap: These are some of my technical skills:
 <ul>